cisco/mindmeld/source/userguide/custom_action.rst

 Working with Custom Actions
 ===========================

-MindMeld 4.3 introduces Custom Actions which allow MindMeld developers to further separate their business logic from the conversational application.
+MindMeld 4.3 provides the ability for external applications to integrate custom dialogue management logic with MindMeld applications.

 Why Custom Actions?